LasramR/mimic/README.md

 console.log(myMustacheTemplatedString);
 ```

-When processed by the mimic CLI (ie when cloning your mimic template), the file will contain :
+When processed by the mimic CLI (ie when cloning your mimic template), the file will contain:

 ```ts
 // main.ts